webpolis/blackbird/README.md

 * 796.com fully implemented (__to be tested__)
 * BTC-e exchange added (bid/ask info only)
 * Safety measure: Blackbird won't start if one of the BTC accounts is not empty
-* More verbosity when limit prices are calculated
 * Minor fixes and improvements